The link between the Old and New Testament temples

 Orthodox temples have kept to the same form and function since ancient times.
 Using the Old Testament Temple model, Orthodox churches are divided into several courts or spaces peculiar to their function.
 The Holy Table, upon which is celebrated the Eucharist, is situated at the east end of the building behind the Iconostasis (icon screen).
 This is a continuation of and corresponds to the Holy of Holies in the ancient Israelite temple in Jerusalem.

 The whole area behind the iconostasis is called the altar, and is considered the most sacred part of the temple.
+The Eucharistic table is commonly known as the Holy Table.
 While great respect must be shown throughout the Church, the altar is very special.
-It is here that the Holy Spirit descends making the offering of bread and wine into the Body and Blood of Christ.
+It is here that the Holy Spirit descends upon the offering of bread and wine , changing them into the Body and Blood of Christ.

 Only those who receive the specific blessing of the bishop or the priest may enter, since no one has the right to go behind the iconostasis.
-The Church allows only those who have a particular reason to be there, a specific task or function, to enter.
+The Church allows only those who have a particular reason, specific task, or function, to enter.
 A blessing must be received each and every time, even if a person serves regularly behind the iconostasis.
 No one should ever simply wander into the altar without a blessing.

-The Holy Table, the proskomedia table (table of preparation), and the discos and chalice, should never be touched by anyone other than a bishop, priest or deacon.
-The sacredness of these items, set apart for divine worship, is such because they have all been blessed by the Church for the worship of God.
+The Holy Table, the Proskomedia Table (Table of Preparation), and the discos and chalice, should never be touched by anyone other than a bishop, priest or deacon.
+The sacredness of these items, set apart for divine worship, is such because they have all been blessed and consecrated by the Church for the worship of God.